j4w8n/mkrt/README.md

 Directories will be created, if they don't exist.
 If any of the to-be-created route files already exist in the directory, then you'll be prompted whether you want to overwrite them or not.

+With default mkrt.config.json options:

-By default, a typical page route will create three files => +page.svelte, +page.server.ts, +page.ts
+- a page route will create three files => +page.svelte, +page.server.ts, +page.ts.
+You may not need all of these files for each of your routes, but we create all three and let you decide which to delete.

-By default, a typcial server route will create one file => +server.ts
+- a server route will create one file => +server.ts

-### Options
+### CLI Options

-Some are overrides for your config, others are stand-alone.
+Most are overrides for your default config. `--named-layout` is stand-alone, and the only way to tell mkrt that a page route uses a named layout.

 - `-n, --named-layout <name>` adds `@<name>` to .svelte files (ex, +page@alternate.svelte)
 - `-c, --codekit` adds sensible starter code to files